 7. Can friends visit for the day?
 Yes and no: Pre-scheduled and pre-paid guests of persons already registered at the resort are allowed IF, and only if, scheduled in advance by the person who originally made the reservation, and note that even if the person is staying one day of a two or three night reservations, the costs will be based on staying the whole time.
 In other words, DAY USE, is not an options here.
 We reserve the right to refuse access to persons the office has not been notified about in advance.
 We are required to keep track of how many people are on site (for safety and emergency precautions) so we're fairly strict about making sure we know who's where when.
-We do charge a day use fee for extra guests, with the current rate posted in the office.
-Last minute and in-office additions to reservations will cost more than online-made reservations due to extra staff processing and management costs.
-If people come to our gate saying they are visitors of someone staying onsite, depending on the time of year and how busy office staff are at the moment, either your unscheduled guest will be advised to leave or staff will contact the person onsite they are visiting and ask the onsite person to come to the office to pay fees and explain why we were not given advance notice.
+If people come to our gate saying they are visitors of someone staying onsite, depending on the time of year and how busy office staff are at the moment, either your unscheduled guest will be advised to leave or staff will contact the person onsite they are visiting and ask the onsite person to come to the office to explain why we were not given advance notice.
 (It is not OUR fault if you don't provide the name of your expected guests, who get pretty upset when they think they are invited and we don't give them access).
 We limit the number of persons per site because we must comply with county and state regulations.
 Children are counted as people.
 We just don't charge extra for them if they are age 4 or younger...but we still have to count them for site and Snuggle Inn limits per state codes.
-Last minute additions costs are listed in the office, and on the rates page, and are noted in your reservation form

 8. What hook-ups do you have?
 Most RV sites have water, sewer and 30/50 AMP electric hook-ups, and are waterfront.
 The pull-through water view sites have water, sewer and electric hook ups as well.
 RV sites 57-63 are "dry" sites with no hookups.
 There is a sanitary dump station onsite.